jeremeamia/php-func-mocker/README.md

 [![Build Status][ico-travis]][link-travis]
 [![Total Downloads][ico-downloads]][link-downloads]

-Allows you to override (i.e., mock) global functions used within a given namespace for the purposes of testing.
+Allows you to overwrite (i.e., mock) global functions used within a given namespace for the purposes of testing.

+There are _two_ main use cases I developed this for:

+1. When you are testing objects that call non-deterministic functions like `time()` and `rand()`, and you need these functions to return deterministic values for the sake of the test.
+2. When you are working with code where you have objects that must make calls to functions.
+This is pretty common in legacy codebases that were not previously object-oriented in nature.
+For example, if you're project has a function called `db_add()` that you end up using in an object in your model layer, you might want to "mock" that function when you are testing so you don't actually make calls to the database in your unit tests.

 ## Install